leszko/leszko.github.io/blog/_posts/2019-12-19-helm3-five-improvements.md

 You have to admit it's hard to analyze it and reason about the issue.

-What's more, Helm 3 added by default the **validation against OpenAPI for Kubernetes objects**, which means that requests sent to Kubernets API are checked if they are really correct.
+What's more, Helm 3 added by default the **validation against OpenAPI for Kubernetes objects**, which means that requests sent to Kubernetes API are checked if they are really correct.
 This is a great benefit, especially for chart maintainers.
 We already [discovered and fixed an issue we had in our Hazelcast Helm chart](https://github.com/hazelcast/charts/pull/82).

 ### 4. Helm Test